rwiatr/deep-reinforcement-learning/navigation/Report.md

 | D | 0.01 | 0.05 |
 | E | 0.01 | 1.0 |

+![400 iterations averaged over 100 steps][result.png]

+&epsilon; step of 0.05 means that &epsilon; will reach minimum after 20 steps.
+The results show that agents having lower target &epsilon; achieve better final score.
+This can be explained by the fact that less randomness in the final stages allows to exploit the policy of the agent.
-The results show that the agent trains faster for lower &epsilon;.
+The results show also that faster bigger &epsilon; step is positive on learning rate.
 This may mean the environment is simple, repetitive and requires limited exploration.
-Agent D is the best performing agent.
-It has the lowest target &epsilon; and it gets to it after only 20 steps.
-Agent E is one of the better ones and it achieves target &epsilon in one step.
-This means that the &epsilon; decay strategy very little difference for this task.

 ## Future work
  - [ ] Implement CNN as input